Bu11etmagnet/GuildWarsGuides/Kurzick-first-timer.md

 + Eternal Grove
 + Get the "Wicked Wardens" quest from Dunmel Gorhopf.
-Any further adventuring in the Echovald Forest will automa
+Any further adventuring in the Echovald Forest will automatically advance this quest.
 + Get the "Invoking the Saints" quest from Count zH - all you need is to visit Vasburg Armory, Lutgardis Conservatory, Brauer Academy and Durheim Archives.
 Vasburg Armory and Durheim Archives are normally reachable after completing